Six of One refuse to publish their bank balance and accounts.

 The Six of One coordination team also lie to members regarding any financial problems within the Society.
 Click HERE to read more details.

-At the time of going to press, we understand that membership of Six of One is over £20 per year.
-For this, you receive 4 mailings (each contains a black and white magazine, and some small additional leaflets).
-Based on the running costs of former Society magazine, "In The Village" (which was, on the whole, a larger publication with colour), each magazine costs £1.50 to produce.
-Plus postage of around £1 per mailing.
-This adds up to a total of £10 per year.
-Where does the other 50% of members money go?
+It is understood that membership for one year is £27.10 (with renewal date amusingly set on April Fools Day), based on the running costs of similar magazines that each magazine costs approximately £2.50 to produce.
+Plus postage of around £1.16 per mailing (if franked).
+This adds up to a total of around £15 per year.
+What happens to your other £12.10 no-one knows, as Six of One refuse to divulge their accounts and bank balance.
 Perhaps it is due to the economies of scale (IE it costs more to produce because the print-run is smaller).
-If this is the case, it is yet another example of the Society's dwindling membership. - as is forcing members to pay for an additional year's membership on top of their current subscription or be barred from events - click HERE for more on this.
+If this is the case, it is yet another example of the Society's dwindling membership - as is forcing members to pay for an additional year's membership on top of their current subscription or be barred from events - click HERE for more on this.

 The Langley's handling of Society finances have always been questionable.
 Due to their arrogance, however, no-one else, even other coordinators, are permitted any responsibility into this, as confirmed by the following letter from another coordinator to the rest of the team as early as 1996!